-The derivation of the complete investigation of the shape diversity of Epitrochoids / Epicycloids
+Complete investigation of the shape diversity of Epitrochoids / Epicycloids

 An Epitrochoid is a curve (in the picture colored in red).